How Salman F Rahman makes billions with free bank money

 The banks involved are Janata Bank, Sonali Bank, Rupali Bank, Agrani Bank, National Bank, IFIC Bank, and AB Bank.

-Salman, who was arrested on Tuesday night in the Sadarghat area of the capital during an alleged escape attempt, abused some state-owned banks turning them into weak banks, the documents reveal.
+Salman, who was arrested on Tuesday night in the Sadarghat area of the capital during an alleged escape attempt, abused some state-owned banks, weakening them, the documents reveal.

 As per the documents, companies reportedly linked to Salman F Rahman owe Tk23,070 crore to Janata Bank, Tk1,838 crore to Sonali Bank, Tk965 crore to Rupali Bank, Tk1,409 crore to Agrani Bank, Tk2,952 crore to National Bank, Tk6,031 crore to IFIC Bank, and Tk605 crore to AB Bank.

-However, according to a report by Bangladesh Bank, the loans owed by companies associated with Salman F Rahman to IFIC Bank alone total around Tk11,000 crore.
+According to a Bangladesh Bank report, however, loans owed to IFIC Bank by companies associated with Salman alone total around Tk11,000 crore.

-Most of these loans have been kept unclassified through multiple reschedulings, despite being overdue for classification, according to a senior official of the Bangladesh Bank.
+Most of these loans have been kept unclassified through multiple reschedulings, despite being overdue for classification, according to a senior official of the central bank.

 Janata Bank

-The state-owned Janata Bank has not provided financing for the past year, as Beximco Group alone utilised the entire lending capacity of the bank by taking loans totaling around Tk23,070 crore as of 14 August, exceeding the single borrower exposure limit.
+The state-owned Janata Bank could not finance other customers for the past year as Beximco Group alone utilised its entire lending capacity by taking loans totalling around Tk23,070 crore as of 14 August, exceeding the single borrower exposure limit.

-Beximco Group continued debt servicing with Janata Bank by securing fresh loans through the creation of new companies, which accumulated a massive amount of debt and restricted the bank's business to a single borrower.
+Beximco Group continued debt servicing with Janata Bank by securing fresh loans through creating new companies.

 The conglomerate secured loans against at least 28 companies from the bank's local office branch, according to documents obtained by TBS.

-This is how Beximco paralysed the business operation of Janata bank putting it into huge loss exposing depositors' money worth Tk1.10 lakh crore as of December last year.
+This is how Beximco paralysed the business operation of Janata Bank, putting it into huge loss and exposing depositors' money worth Tk1.10 lakh crore as of December last year.

-Janata bank continued to finance Beximco owned companies even after exceeding single borrower exposure limit through taking special permission from the central bank.
+Janata Bank continued to finance Beximco-owned companies even after exceeding the single borrower exposure limit by taking the central bank's special permission.

-When addressing the annual general meeting for 2023 held in June this year, Janata Bank chairman Prof Dr SM Mahfuzur Rahman said that some banks, including Janata, have lost their capability to disburse fresh loans as laid-out loans are not coming back to the lenders.
+When addressing the 2023 annual general meeting in June this year, Janata Bank Chairman Prof Dr SM Mahfuzur Rahman said some banks, including Janata, have lost their capability to disburse fresh loans as laid-out loans are not coming back to the lenders.

-Instead of disbursing any fresh loan, they would rather concentrate on recovering defaulted loans, said Dr Rahman.
+Instead of disbursing any fresh loan, they would rather concentrate on recovering defaulted loans, he said.

 The Bangladesh Bank suspended EDF financing with Janata Bank a year ago due to the overdue loans from Beximco Group.